featured image

 }

-Flask’s app.config.from_object() accepts any object with key-value attributes — including dictionaries.
-This keeps configuration dead-simple: no class hierarchies, no BaseConfig with inheritance, no metaclasses.
+Flask’s app.config.from_object() accepts any object with key-value attributes, including dicts.
+No class hierarchies, no BaseConfig with inheritance.
 A dictionary is the right level of complexity for three environment profiles with three keys each.

 This is the architectural heart.
 The create_app() function constructs a Flask instance and attaches every component the application needs: